 Emergency Responses Become Best Practices

-WWU further refined their processes during the pandemic by creating a specialized punchout catalog—one that directed to the University’s central services facility.
+WWU further refined its processes during the pandemic by creating a specialized punchout catalog—one that was directed to the University’s central services facility.
 “We were buying hard-to-source items in bulk and storing them centrally,” Andrea said.
 “ESM helped us create an ‘internal’ catalog,” essentially a catalog of items acquired by procurement and stored with central services.
 Now buyers across WWU’s campuses can browse that catalog and make purchases from a new vendor: WWU central services.